BradenEverson/chalk/README.md

 # Chalk 📋➕
 ## Simple LL Recursive Descent Parser Interpreted Calculator :)

-`Chalk` is my first true dive into creating an interpreter, and as such is a simple starting point.
-While doing my Discrete Math homework this semester, I've wanted a quick calculator I can pull up to evaluate quick expressions in my terminal and had been running Python's repl beforehand.
+`chalk` is my first true dive into creating an interpreter, and as such is a simple starting point.
+While doing my Discrete Math homework this semester, I've wanted a quick calculator I can pull up to evaluate quick expressions in my terminal and had been running Python's REPL beforehand.
 As such, I decided to cook up this tiny project as an alternative.

 Chalk includes the `chalk-core` crate that handles tokenization and parsing, alongside `chalk` which is a CLI tool with two modes of execution: